-Each member of the Wilmington College faculty will provide all students enrolled in his/her courses with a written statement on attendance policy for each particular course in the course syllabus.
+Each member of the Wilmington College faculty will provide all students enrolled in his/her courses with a written statement on attendance policy for each particular course during the first week of the semester.
 This statement will specify what role, if any, class attendance plays in grading and the specific penalties for excessive absences as the professor defines that term.
+Individual faculty members may elect to impose consequences on students who have excused absences in excess of 10% of class meetings, e.g., more than 4 excused absences in a full-semester, three-day per week course or more than 3 absences in a full-semester, two-day per week course.
 The College accepts these four categories of excused absences:

 - 1. Activities in which the student serves as an official representative of the College (e.g., musical performances, athletic contests, field trips). - 2.
-Personal illness, with documentation by the College nurse or a physician, if possible.
-In relation to students experiencing COVID19 related symptoms or illness, students should be provided an excused absence and should not be penalized for electing not to attend physical classes in these instances. - 3.
+Personal illness, with documentation by the College nurse or a physician, if possible. - 3.
 Family or personal emergencies. - 4.
 When severe weather makes travel to campus dangerous.